 Do not use Enbrel if it contains particles, is cloudy or discolored, or if the vial is cracked or damaged.

-Rotate between injection sites (thigh, abdomen, or upper arm).
-Never inject into areas where the skin is tender, bruised, red, or hard.
-Avoid areas with scars or stretch marks.
+Every time you inject Enbrel, rotate between the injection sites (thigh, abdomen, or upper arm).
+Do not inject into areas where the skin is tender, bruised, red, hard, or has scars or stretch marks.
 If you have psoriasis, try not to inject directly into any raised, red, thick, or scaly skin patches.

-Never reuse the syringe, needles, or vial adapter.
-Never recap a needle.
+Do not reuse the syringe, needles, or vial adapter.
+Do not recap a needle.

-What should I avoid while taking Enbrel?Do not drive or perform other possibly unsafe tasks until you know how you react to Enbrel; this drug may cause dizziness.
+What should I avoid while taking Enbrel?Do not drive or perform unsafe tasks until you know how Enbrel affects you; this medicine may cause dizziness.
 This effect may be worse if you take it with alcohol or certain medicines.

 Avoid activities that may cause bruising or injury.
 Tell your doctor if you have unusual bruising or bleeding, or dark, tarry, or bloody stools.